diamond120/diamond120/README.md

 ## About Me

-A Full Stack Developer with over 10 years of experience in designing, developing, and testing web applications using Python, JavaScript, PHP, and related frameworks.
+A Full Stack Developer with over 10 years of experience in designing, developing, and testing web applications using Python, JavaScript, PHP, and related frameworks. <br>
-Proficient in cloud based deployment with AWS, Azure, GCP and containerization tools such as Docker, Kubernetes.
+Proficient in cloud based deployment with AWS, Azure, GCP and containerization tools such as Docker, Kubernetes. <br>
 Skillful in integrating third-party APIs, machine learning algorithms, and models into applications with hands-on experience in data science.

 ## Skills